-Whether you are applying for U.S. lawful permanent residence (a green card), naturalization, asylum, or one of various other types of immigration benefits, U.S. Citizenship and Immigration Services (USCIS) will require you to attend what is called a biometrics appointment.
+Whether you are a foreign national applying for U.S. lawful permanent residence (a green card through adjustment of status), naturalization, asylum, or one of various other types of immigration benefits, U.S. Citizenship and Immigration Services (USCIS) will require you to attend what's called a biometrics appointment.

-The appointment may be held at the office of USCIS that serves your geographical area, or at an Application Support Center (ASC).
-For a list of ASCs, see the USCIS Service and Office Locator.
-Realize that the people who collect biometrics at these appointments do not have access to your file, and cannot give you advice or information about your case.
+Realize that the people who collect biometrics at these appointments do not have access to your file, and cannot give you advice or information about your immigration case.

 Biometrics is a scientific term that means anatomical or physiological data by which a person can be uniquely identified.
-At your biometrics appointment, USCIS will collect your fingerprints, take your photo, and have you sign your name for electronic capture.
+At your biometrics appointment, USCIS will perform some combination of collecting your fingerprints, taking your photo, and having you sign your name for electronic capture.

 Of course, if USCIS asks you to bring anything else to the appointment, you should do so.

-Aside from helping USCIS make sure that you are really you, the biometrics photo is often used to create an identity card or document (such as your green card or work permit), and the fingerprints are used for an FBI check of your criminal and immigration record.
+Aside from helping USCIS make sure that you are really you, the biometrics photo is often used to create an identity card or document (such as your green card or work permit), and the fingerprints are used for an FBI and other security services check of your criminal and immigration record.

-Many types of criminal convictions or security and immigration violations are grounds of inadmissibility or deportability, either of which might make you ineligible for the immigration benefit you are applying for.
+Many types of criminal convictions or security and immigration violations are grounds of inadmissibility or deportability, either of which could make you ineligible for the immigration benefit you are applying for.

-The results of your biometrics appointment are good for 15 months.
-Therefore, if that time passes and your case is still under consideration, you may be asked to return for another biometrics appointment.
+The results of your biometrics appointment are good for only 15 months.
+Therefore, if that time passes and your immigration case is still under consideration, you might be asked to return for another biometrics appointment.